How to Paint Louvered Doors

-I have painted a lot of STUFF in my life, literally hundreds of items!
+I have painted a lot of STUFF in my life, literally hundreds of items from small end tables to garage doors!
 As a child I loved to paint and then after I graduated from college and worked in retail display, I painted all kinds of things on a daily basis from mannequins to display props, faux Christmas trees and more.
 Paint is the fastest and most affordable way to transform just about anything.
 I even have a page here on the blog that explains how to do just that…how to paint anything.

 When Ed and I bought our first home is when I started my life-long love of painting furniture.
 I have used many different painting techniques and over the years have my favorite methods…like always using DIY chalk paint now when I paint furniture both with modern and aged finishes.